akshaybabloo/gollahalli.com/content/blog/2021/1/creating-custom-widget-for-qlistwidget-in-qt-6.md

 This should look similar to the image below on macOS with dark mode enabled.

-{{< figure src="/img/blog/creating-custom-widget-for-qlistwidget-in-qt-6/customwidget.png" title="Widget with button, label, and a horizontal spacer." alt="Widget with button, label, and a horizontal spacer." class="uk-align-center" >}}
+{{< figure src="/img/blog/creating-custom-widget-for-qlistwidget-in-qt-6/customwidget.png" title="Widget with button, label, and a horizontal spacer." alt="Widget with button, label, and a horizontal spacer."  >}}

 ## Let's Code